Food Safe and Stable Glazes

 If you mix up your own glazes, whether just picking recipes from books and web sites or running your own R&D program, this course will help you by showing you what makes glazes leach, or not be food safe, or craze, and what you can do about it.

-The course is run over six weekly teaching sessions, plus a discussion at the end.
+The course is run over seven weekly sessions – six teaching sessions and then a discussion session at the end.

 19:00 – 20:30 UK time / 20:00 – 21:30 CET / 2 p.m. – 3.30 p.m.
 EDT